igor-martynov/simple_reporter/README.md

-Simple Reporter.

-Send simple server status reports via email.
+Simple Reporter - send simple server status reports via email.

 This utility is supposed to be run from crontab, or some sort of script.